Epstein ex Maxwell denied getting Prince Andrew sex partners

 “Are we tallying all the lies?”
 Ghislaine Maxwell asked during the 2016 deposition, saying she could not recall taking Epstein accuser Virginia Giuffre out for a night of clubbing with Andrew in London.
 “Her tissue of lies is extremely hard to pick apart what is true and what isn’t.”

-The exchange was contained in hundreds of pages of transcripts ordered released by U.S. District Judge Loretta A. Preska in a civil lawsuit.
+The exchange was contained in over 400 pages of transcript ordered released by U.S. District Judge Loretta A. Preska in a civil lawsuit.

 “She is an absolute total liar and you all know she lied on multiple things and that is just one other disgusting thing she added,” Maxwell said, denying having three-way sex with Epstein and Giuffre.